fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-07-02-decouple-orm-from-data-model.md

     )

-def get_all_users(repository: UserRepositoryABC = UserSqlAlchemyRepository()) -> list[User]:
+def get_all_users(repository: UserRepositoryABC = UserRepository()) -> list[User]:
     return repository.get_all_users()

 ```

-Here you can see how the functions default to using our `UserSqlAlchemyRepository`, but but they can technically accept any other repository that abides by the abstract class of `UserRepositoryABC`.
+Here you can see how the functions default to using our `UserRepository`, but but they can technically accept any other repository that abides by the abstract class of `UserRepositoryABC`.

 The above code snippets exhibits "Dependency injection" by allowing the repository to be provided externally, which promotes loose coupling and flexibility.
 It also aligns with the "Dependency inversion principle", where high-level modules (business logic) should not depend on low-level modules (repositories) directly but should instead depend on abstractions.